Updated: Nov 7

 Cash basic accounting is the easiest and simplest method in this list for construction.
-Accountants will record revenue when received and expense when paid.
+Accountants will record revenue when received and expenses when paid.
 Nonetheless, certain precautions must be applied.
-Even though revenue is recognized and reported, expenses must be allocated evenly over the entire period of benefit when applied to multi-year contract.
+Even though revenue is recognized and reported, expenses must be allocated evenly over the entire period of benefit when applied to a multi-year contract.

 Job order costing is a system of expense monitoring in which a business only creates products to fill customer/client orders.
-Employees complete job order cost sheets for each order and usually separate expenses into three main categories: direct material, direct labor and manufacturing overhead.
+Employees complete job order cost sheets for each order and usually separate expenses into three main categories: direct material, direct labor, and manufacturing overhead.
 Companies in many industries can use job order costing, though a variety of product offerings/services complicates the tracking of expenses.

 Percentage of Completion